ianstormtaylor/slate/docs/walkthroughs/using-plugins.md

 Boom!
 Now we're getting somewhere.
 That code is reusable for any type of mark.

-Now that we have our plugin, let's remove the hard-coded logic from our app, and replace it with our brand new `MarkHotkey` plugin instead, passing in the same options that will keep our **bold** functionality intact:
+Now that we have our plugin, let's remove the hard-coded logic from our app and replace it with our brand new `MarkHotkey` plugin instead, passing in the same options that will keep our **bold** functionality intact:

 ```js
 // Initialize our bold-mark-adding plugin.